jcuervonarvaez/wdd231/chamber/README.md

 ## **Site Purpose:**

-The purpose of this website is to establish a digital presence for small businesses in the Valparaíso region, helping them connect with communities — both with other bussiness owners and with customers interested in their services.
+The purpose of this website is to establish a digital presence for small businesses in the Valparaíso region, helping them connect with communities — both with other business owners and with customers interested in their services.
 The platform will allow for event announcements, the creation of a local business directory, and easier connections between people, with the goal of attracting new clients, increasing sales, and bringing these growing businesses into the digital age."

 ### **Target Market:**